Skip to main content

 1. Assign multiple numbers to the agent

-2. The system rotates automatically
+2. The system rotates automatically based on assignment status

 3. Monitor Phone Health regularly